toandv/quotes/README.md

 # quotes

-1. What I cannot create I cannot understand, or know to solve every problem that has been solved  - Richarch Freyman
+> "What I cannot create I cannot understand." or "Know to solve every problem that has been solved."
+>
+> -- Richarch Freyman

-2. You always what you don't understand - Falcon
+> "You always fear what you don't understand."
+>
+> -- Falcon